-Has it really been a decade since The Whitest Boy Alive last played Roskilde?
+Has it really been over a decade since The Whitest Boy Alive last played Roskilde?
 And as many years since the band put out an album?
 Time to do something about that, right?

 That’s a very good thing because few bands manage to get a huge crowd (physically) worked up about their unpretentious hand-played indie dance music.